xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/syncfile/syncfile_synclist_file.rst

        /etc/mydir/mergeshadow -> /etc/shadow
        /etc/mydir/mergegroup -> /etc/group

 When you use the **MERGE** clause, the source file to the left of the arrow is merged into the file to the right of the arrow.
-It will replace any common userid's found in those files and add new userids.
+It will replace any common userids found in those files and add new userids.
 The **/opt/xcat/share/xcat/scripts/xdcpmerge.sh** is used to accomplish this.

 .. note:: no order of execution may be assumed by the order of **EXECUTE, EXECUTEALWAYS, APPEND and MERGE** clauses in the synclist file.